Why We Like It

 Add to the bowl with the almond and oat mixture and stir until well combined.

-Using a mini muffin pan, add a spoonful (about 1 Tbsp) to each mini muffin opening, dividing to make 36 peanut butter cups.
+Using a mini muffin pan, add a spoonful (just under 1 Tbsp) to each mini muffin opening, dividing to make 36 peanut butter cups.
 Set aside.

 Make the Chocolate Topping: